-The Chair, aided by the Secretary where necessary, ensures that documentation relating to items on the agenda is brought to the attention of all Directors in accordance with criteria of completeness and suitably in advance of the meeting date.
-For a significant number of items on the agenda, documentation is, as a matter of practice, made available to Directors well in advance of the deadlines and even before the Board meeting is called.
+The Chair, aided by the Secretary where necessary, ensures that documentation relating to items on the agenda is brought to the attention of all Directors in accordance with criteria of completeness and suitably in advance of the meeting date; in this regard, the Board Regulations set out that the documentation must be made available, as a rule, four days before the meeting.
+Moreover, continuing the process to provide Directors with information on matters to be addressed by the Board further in advance, in 2023 the documentation was made available on average more than 7 days before the Board meeting.